MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-configure.md

 - Agree to the Terms and Privacy Statements by checking the boxes.

-- Select **install**.
+- Select **Install**.
 You'll be taken to a screen where you can view the installation status.
 After the installation is complete, the status shows as *Installed*.

-OR

-### Install Employee Experience Base solution

-1. In the Power Apps Maker Portal, select the developer (sandbox) environment that you want to install the solutions in and then select the Solutions menu option.

-1. Select ****Import solution**, selecting the Employee Base managed solution file.

-1. Select **Import**.

-### Install Onboarding Buddy solution

-1. After the Employee Experience Base solution successfully installs, navigate back to the Solutions menu option.
-1. Select **Import solution**, then select the Onboarding Buddy managed solution file.
-1. Select **Import**.

 > [!TIP]
 > You can log your questions and get support for the Employee Kudos template at the [**Templates-for-Power-Platform**](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.